-- 8.6.3 Buildings shall be built to a consistent build-to line defined in the Zoning By-law, generally 2-5 metres from the edge of the right-of-way.
-Maximum and minimum setbacks and build-to lines shall be guided by Figures A-L appended to this plan and included in the Zoning By-law.
-Front setbacks of up to 5 metres may be appropriate along retail streets, including those identified in Schedule I, to provide an extension of the public realm and accommodate retail displays, street furniture and restaurant patios.
-In areas that are predominantly residential within each precinct, a setback of 3-5 metres from streets and open spaces will provide for front yards, gardens or patios and stairs. - 8.6.4 Generally, mid-rise and high-rise buildings shall contribute to a consistent street wall that is at least 3 storeys high at the build-to line. - 8.6.5 Other than canopies, awnings and signage, and stairs and ramps where appropriate, no building elements should be located in a setback zone.
+8.6.3 Buildings shall be built to a consistent build-to line defined in the Zoning By-law, generally 2-5 metres.
+Maximum and minimum setbacks and build-to lines shall be guided by Figures refer to appendix C

+A-L appended to this plan and included in the Zoning By-law.
+Front setbacks of up to 5 metres may be appropriate along retail streets to provide an extension of the public realm and accommodate retail displays, street furniture and restaurant patios.
+In areas that are predominantly residential within each precinct, a setback of 3-5 metres from streets and open spaces will provide for front yards, gardens or patios and stairs.

+- 8.6.4 Generally, mid-rise and high-rise buildings shall have a street wall of at least 3 storeys from grade before any step-backs. - 8.6.5 Other than canopies, awnings and signage, and stairs and ramps where appropriate, no building elements should be located in a setback zone.
 This zone should be designed to serve the ground floor uses and feature high quality landscape treatments.
 Front yard fencing, where appropriate, shall be low, generally no higher than 0.9 metres, and built of attractive, long-lasting materials.